justinjohn0306/ControllableTalkNet/README.md

+This is a fork of SortAnon's Controllable TalkNet with the following modifications:
+* New singing models have been added.
 # Controllable TalkNet
 Controllable TalkNet is a web application that lets you synthesize speech, which mimics the pitch and pacing of an existing audio clip.
 It's based on [NVIDIA's implementation](https://github.com/NVIDIA/NeMo)